2024-25 Catalog

 A course of study in Arts-Engineering may link any College of Engineering and Applied Science major program with any College of Arts and Sciences major program.
 Recent combinations include: Political Science and Environmental Engineering; Math and Computer Science; Anthropology and Bioengineering; Architecture and Civil Engineering; Music and Mechanical Engineering.
 Please see individual departments for details concerning required courses and sequences for completing discipline–specific degrees and combinations of degree requirements for Arts-Engineering.

-For more information, please contact the College of Arts & Sciences Undergraduate Advising Office (inadvise@lehigh.edu, 120 Williams Hall) or Dr. Sabrina Jedlicka (Associate Dean for Academic Affairs, P.C.
+For more information, please contact Assistant Dean Beth Pelton in the College of Arts & Sciences Undergraduate Advising Office (inadvise@lehigh.edu, 120 Williams Hall) or Dr. Susan Perry (Assistant Dean, P.C.
 Rossin College of Engineering and Applied Sciences).